cooper/ferret/std/docs/JSON.frt.md

 Provides JSON serialising/deserialising, done correctly and fast.
 Based on [JSON::XS](http://search.cpan.org/perldoc?JSON%3A%3AXS).
 Basic operations are accessible via class functions.
-Advanced options are available through the use a JSON class instance.
+Advanced options are available through the use of a JSON class instance.

 ## Initializer